VinayakChola/WorldQuant_Alphas/README.md

 # WorldQuant_Alphas
 Investment alphas, a concept from finance, measure an investment's risk-adjusted performance relative to a benchmark.
-A positive alpha indicates that the investment has outperformed the benchmark, while a negative alpha indicates underperformance.
+The aim is to determine how to distribute capital among a group of financial instruments.
+While doing this, we try to ensure we have a downside protection while maintaining some good returns.

 Metrics Used to determine efficiency of alphas:
 1) SHARPE: Average measure of risk-adjusted returns; Sharpe = Avg.
 Annualized Returns / Annualized Std.
 Dev. of Returns